 The longer you spend driving a car, the more driving habits you develop.
 But the sad thing is not every driving habit is a good habit.
-And, as you become experienced it is very difficult to break those habits as they are deeply wired into your subconscious.
-These habits can damage your car and empty your wallet as they gradually affect different parts of your car.
+And, as you become experienced it is very difficult to break those habits.
+They are deeply wired into your subconscious.
+These habits can damage your car and empty your wallet.
+It is because they gradually affect different parts of your car.

-We are going to share some examples of bad driving habits which you can identify and avoid any unnecessary expense which could come due to these bad habits.
+We are going to share some examples of bad driving habits.
+Identify them and you can avoid any unnecessary expense which could come due to these bad habits.

 This is the most common driving mistake people make.
 Many people have this habit of holding the gear stick whether they are using it or not.